Facebook Email Me Bloglovin TPT Shop Pinterest Image Map

 The following list contains the steps that I followed for our author visit.
 It may look like a lot, but it's really just broken down into small, manageable steps.

 1. Start by Googling children's authors in your area.
 Make a list of possible visitors.
-Searching out of area is fine too.
+Searching out of the area is fine too.
 Some may travel.

-2. Narrow down your search to a few that appear to be grade level appropriate.
+2. Narrow down your search to a few that appear to be grade-level appropriate.

-3. Go to the local library or book store to browse the authors' books.
+3. Go to the local library or bookstore to browse the authors' books.
 Keep the authors on your list who appear to be a good match.

 4. Contact the author(s) directly by email or phone to get details about price and availability.
 (Those in your area may provide a discount because no travel is involved.)